No-regret Exploration in Contextual Reinforcement Learning: PROOF OF THE LOWER BOUND

 \section{PROOF OF THE LOWER BOUND}

-\begin{proof} We start with the lower bound from \cite{jaksch2010near} adapted to the episodic setting. \begin{theorem}[\cite{jaksch2010near}, Thm.~5] For any algorithm $\mathbf{A}'$, there exists a set of values for $\{S,A,H\}$, an MDP $M$ with $S$ states, $A$ actions, and horizon $H$, such that for $K \geq dSA$, the expected regret of $\mathbf{A}$ after $K$ episodes is:
+\begin{proof} We start with the lower bound from \cite{jaksch2010near} adapted to the episodic setting. \begin{theorem}[\cite{jaksch2010near}, Thm.~5] For any algorithm $\mathbf{A}'$, there exists an MDP $M$ with $S$ states, $A$ actions, and horizon $H$, such that for $K \geq dSA$, the expected regret of $\mathbf{A}$ after $K$ episodes is:

 \end{theorem}

 The lower bound construction is obtained by concatenating $\lceil S/2 \rceil$-copies of a bandit-like 2-state MDP as shown in figure~\ref{fig:lower}\footnote{The two state MDP is built using $A/2$ actions with the rest used for concatenation.
 We ignore this as it only leads to a difference in constants.}.
 Essentially, state $1$ is a rewarding state and all but one action take the agent to state $0$ with probability $\delta_1$.
 The remaining optimal action transits to state $0$ with probability $\delta_1 - \epsilon$.
 This makes the construction similar to a hard Bernoulli multi-armed bandit instance which leads to the lower bound.
 Now, we will construct a set of such hard instances with the logit link function for transition probabilities.
 A similar construction for the linear combination case is discussed in Appendix~\ref{app:lower}.
 Since, the number of next states is 2, we use a GLM with parameter vector $w^*$ of shape $1 \times d$.
 Thus, for any context $x$, the next state probabilities are given as: